mblayman/mattlayman.com/content/understand-django/2022-05-31-debugging-tips-techniques.md

 `print` is pretty great,
 but it isn't always my tool
 of choice.
+For instance, `print` is not the best tool when problem solving a live site.
+`print` also doesn't work as well when I need to get really detailed information about the state of my program.

 When do I reach for something else?
 Let's look at debuggers next.